RonIovine/pshell/README.md

 be invoked either via a separate interactive client program ('telnet' or 'pshell') or via direct interaction from within the application itself.

-There is also a control mechanism API provided by where any external program can make calls into another program that is running a PSHELL server (only supported for UDP or UNIX pshell servers).
+There is also a control API provided by where any external program can make registered pshell calls into another program that is running a PSHELL server (only supported for UDP or UNIX pshell servers) to invoke any of their registered pshell commands.
 This will provide a direct programmatic control access mechanism to a remote process' pshell functions without having to fork the calling process to call the pshell command line client program via the 'system' call.

+This control API can function as an IPC mechanism between processes.
+The API supports unicast and multicast messaging paradigms.
+It also supports messaging to broadcast type servers (i.e. UDP server running at a subnet broadcast address, e.g. x.y.z.255).

-Note that there are also Python versions of the PshellServer, PshellControl, PshellClient, and PshellReadline functionality.
+There are also Python versions of the PshellServer, PshellControl, and PshellClient functionality.
 All of the Python modules along with corresponding demo programs can be found in the 'python' sub-directory of this package.

 The Python and 'C' versions are fully consistent with each other at the API level and interoperable with each other at the protocol level and can be mixed and matched